isaacSennerholt/sudelity/README.md

 For those practiced in managing perception or controlling others, the structure becomes a script.
 As long as it’s followed — quoting the right teachings, attending the right gatherings, expressing the right sentiments — belonging and credibility remain intact.

-Meanwhile, the deeper questions — Does this person foster balance?
-Are they contributing to mutual understanding?
-Do others feel more or less coherent in their presence? — are often lost beneath layers of performance.
+Meanwhile, the more consequential questions — whether that person is fostering balance, sincerity, and mutual respect — can get lost beneath layers of well-rehearsed virtue.

 ### When Acceptance Becomes Evasion